oran-testing/docs/rstFiles/grafana_metrics.rst

 -  :bold-point:`active_ues`: Total number of UEs connected to the RAN.
 -  :bold-point:`total_ues`: Total number of UEs transmitting metrics to InfluxDB.

-Additionally, the total downlink and uplink bitrates of all UEs on the system is displayed.
+Additionally, the total downlink and uplink bitrates of all UEs on the system are displayed.

 What you should see
 -------------------